Notice: Due to health concerns, the Food Bank and Gleaners programs are no longer accepting drop-off produce donations at PCS.

 PCS provides emergency food boxes for low income families and individuals whose income is at or below the 200% poverty level.
 The Philomath Food Bank is a non-discriminatory agency in partnership with Linn Benton Food Share, Oregon Food Bank, and the US Department of Agriculture.
 The Food Bank follows these organizations’ guidelines and policies.

-In 2017, the Food Bank served an average of 385 individuals per month by providing 5,522 emergency food boxes for low incomes families and individuals.
+In 2022, the Philomath Food Bank served an average of 192 individuals per month by providing over one thousand emergency food boxes for low incomes families and individuals.

 The Philomath Food Bank serves families and individuals west of 53rd St in Corvallis to the western border of Benton County.